 The foundation of whole food or plant-based diet is fruits and starchy vegetables such as potatoes, sweet potatoes, sweetcorn and peas, or whole grains such as brown rice and quinoa.
 These foods keep us full.

-Basically, vegetarian and vegan are both seen as healthy diets, but the truth is, they’re not necessarily healthy.
+A vegetarian diet is generally seen as a healthy diet.
+But it’s not necessarily true.
 Vegetarians don’t eat meat, but they can eat pizza, crisps, fries, chocolate cookies, and they can eat a lot of processed and refined foods such as cheese, butter and ice cream.
-On the other hand, whole food and plant-based diets focus on health.
-The key isn’t to stop eating meat.
-The key is whole food – unprocessed food.

 Give it a go